coolony/kiwi/README.md

 * **Robust**.
 Kiwi is carefully tested before any change is pushed to the repository.
 * **Full-featured**.
 Lots of filters are available, and it can't be easier to add your own if you want.
 * **Secure**.
 All output is escaped by default.
 * **Clean**.
-Kiwi won't mess with your prototypes, and won't extend any of the built-in JavaScript objects
+Kiwi won't mess with your prototypes, and won't extend any of the built-in JavaScript objects.

 ## Syntax